/arc:ideate

 Simplification Pass

-After the design is mostly shaped, run parallel expert review:
+After the spec is mostly shaped, run parallel expert review:

 • Spawn 2-3 reviewers based on project type